Garuda Indonesia Flight 152: Aircraft

 The aircraft was an Airbus A300B4 FFCC, or "forward-facing crew concept."
 The FFCC model is a modified version of the A300B4 in which the flight engineer station is eliminated, and the relevant controls are simplified and relocated to be positioned on the overhead panel between the two pilots.
 This control arrangement is similar to the Airbus A310 series, the difference being that the FFCC retains most of the analogue flight instrumentation of the original A300.
 The FFCC would later be developed into the A300-600 series, in which all elements of the flight deck are brought to A310 standards, including the addition of electronic flight instrumentation.
 The two pilots aboard the accident flight were qualified to fly both the FFCC and the -600 model, however the adequacy of their conversion training between the two would later be called into question.

-The aircraft was powered by two Pratt & Whitney JT9D-59A turbofan engines and had flown 26,950 hours (over 16,500 take-off and landing cycles) at the time of the accident.
+The aircraft was delivered in 1982 and was powered by two Pratt & Whitney JT9D-59A turbofan engines and had flown over 27,000 hours (over 16,500 take-off and landing cycles) at the time of the accident.